-Students at Langley Grammar School achieved a very encouraging set of results in the 2018 GCSE examinations.
+Students at Langley Grammar School achieved a very pleasing set of results in the 2018 GCSE examinations.

 Most students took examinations in Maths, English Language and Literature, Biology, Chemistry and Physics, Philosophy & Ethics, French or German, together with three other optional courses.
 They had already taken an iGCSE in Information Technology when in Year 9.
 Some students also took an additional qualification in Mathematics.

 This is the second year of the reformed GCSEs in English and Mathematics, but the first set of results in the new, more challenging courses, for most other subjects.
 Reformed courses are graded from 9 down to 1.
 A small number of subjects – notably Business Studies, Product Design, Textiles and Classical Civilisation – were still on unreformed specifications, graded A* down to G.

 151 students sat a total of 1651 examinations in May/June 2018

 Overall, 68.4% of the results were grades 9-7, A* or A

 24.5% of entries across all the reformed subjects were awarded the highest grade 9

 The latest Department for Education performance tables are showing the provisional P8 progress figure as 0.97

 This was the first set of results to include the new reformed (Grade 9-1) GCSE courses in Maths and English; these qualifications are more challenging, with significantly increased course content and more difficult examination papers.

 All students achieved a 'standard pass' (Grade 4 or above) in both English and Maths, and almost all of them (97%) gained ‘strong passes’ of Grade 5 in both subjects.
 A significant proportion of students gained the new Grade 9, which is pitched at a higher level than the former A* grade, and is awarded nationally to only around 3% of the students in each subject.
 Around a quarter of LGS students gained a Grade 9 in Maths, with a similar proportion in English Literature: